 Until we can get back to direct primary first-hand personal intimate contemplative mystical ecstatic experience of God in the lives of each and every human being, then God will increasingly become an abstract distant concept instead of a Living immanent reality.
-(The painting above is The Transfiguration, by Greg K. Olsen.)
-Continue reading “Mystical Experience is Christianity’s Savior”

 At this time of year the Christian world celebrates the birth of Jesus during a holy day we call Christmas.
 This birth happened some two thousand years ago, which brought into the world a man who many billions of people today have come to adore and worship as both human and divine.

 I see mysticism in Joseph Smith and his work at nearly every turn.
 Joseph united his mind and consciousness in God to such a great degree that he spoke with the voice of Christ.
 One only does that if one is genuinely in mystical union with God, or delusional, or a con man (a fake).
 I perceive Joseph was the first, and I'll share a few reasons why.

-In her penetrating autobiography, The Life of St. Teresa of Jesus, she describes many of her ecstatic visions of the Divine, which should ring many bells for Latter-day Saints.
+Saint Teresa of Ávila (1515-1582) was a Spanish mystic, Carmelite nun, and was canonized a Roman Catholic saint by Pope Gregory XV.
+In her autobiography, The Life of St. Teresa of Jesus, she describes many of her ecstatic visions of the Divine which should ring a few bells for Latter-day Saints.

-President Joseph Fielding Smith, as President of the Quorum of the Twelve Apostles who later became the tenth President and "Prophet, Seer, and Revelator" of the LDS Church, wrote the following that was published in 1954, in all CAPS: Continue reading ““If Evolution is True, The Church is False”?”
+President Joseph Fielding Smith, as President of the Quorum of the Twelve Apostles who later became the tenth President and "Prophet, Seer, and Revelator" of the LDS Church, wrote the following that was published in 1954: "IF EVOLUTION IS TRUE, THE CHURCH IS FALSE."

-Several months ago I began to write my own new "translations" of key passages of scripture in the Old and New Testaments of the Bible, and other scripture.
+Several months ago I began to write new "translations" of key passages of scripture in the Old and New Testaments of the Bible.
 I thought the original translations were not clear enough, and did not communicate the truth very well that I have experienced in recent months and years.
 So I began to rewrite them as I understood this truth, to try to better convey that truth to a modern reader.
 I've called this the Bryce Haymond Translation (BHT).
-This is a short introduction to this new translation.
-Continue reading “An Introduction to the Bryce Haymond Translation (BHT)”